How to enjoy the moment and photograph it - is it ever possible?

 So should you still take photos at events and parties?

-I have photographed every single birthday my 14 year old son’s had; some birthday albums where I was clearly busy with the camera are massive, and some hold only a handful of pictures.
+I have photographed every single birthday my son had up to the age of 14: some birthday albums where I was clearly busy with the camera are massive, and some hold only a handful of pictures.
 But I do have them all, and both he and I love looking back over them.

 So not for one moment would I suggest that we refrain completely from taking photos at family events.
 No way.